 ACTION PLAN FOR INSTITUTIONAL OBJECTIVE V.1 RESPONSIBLE PARTY TARGET DATE ESTIMATED BUDGET PROGRESS INDICES OF PROGRAM IMPROVEMENT V.1.7.
-Survey high school counselors and faculty and college counselors and faculty to assess the high school seniors program VP, Instructional Services and VP, Student Services in collaboration with the high schools August 2012 August 2013 August 2014 \$0 High school counselors, faculty, and college counselors and faculty will be surveyed in August 2012 to get feedback about the program for high school seniors.
+Survey high school counselors and faculty and college counselors and faculty to assess the high school seniors program VP, Instructional Services and VP, Student Services in collaboration with the high schools August 2012August 2013August 2014 \$0 High school counselors, faculty, and college counselors and faculty will be surveyed in August 2012 to get feedback about the program for high school seniors.
+This plan was not implemented and the plan is no longer viable.
 V.1.8.
-Analyze the feedback from the survey and adjust the high school seniors program as warranted based on that feedback VP, Instructional Services and VP, Student Services in collaboration with the high schools September 2012 September 2013 September 2014 \$0 The following action plan refers to the recruitment strategy of mailing the class schedules.
+Analyze the feedback from the survey and adjust the high school seniors program as warranted based on that feedback VP, Instructional Services and VP, Student Services in collaboration with the high schools September 2012September 2013September 2014 \$0 No survey was conducted and this plan is no longer viable.
+The following action pl an refers to the recruitme nt strategy of mailing th ne class sched lules.
 V.1.9.
 Recruit high school students by mailing the class schedule to residents in the district boundaries VP, Instructional Services November 2011, 2012, and 2013 July 2012, 2013, and 2014 TBD Spring 2012 Class Schedules were mailed to 92024 and 92130 residents in fall 2011.
 Effective summer 2012, the college began a mass mailing campaign of abbreviated fall 2012 course schedules to every household within the district.
 Cohort tracking will occur longitudinally to provide adequate time for the target outcome to be attained.
 Assessments will be conducted over the three-year period to measure student achievement using a variety of success metrics.